oblerion/JsonObject/README.md

 read json without dependencies
 - [[ in work ]] can use it for simple json, table and list not supported now

+# install
+just copy JsonObject.cs in your project

 # How use it
 your json file
 ```json